 - Last, it’s time to say good night and turn the lights out

-It can also be important to make sure that your child’s bedtime environment signals sleep.
-This can help to consistently signal that there has been a transition from daytime (play) to nighttime (sleeping) and it’s time to go to bed.
+It is also important to ensure that your child’s bedtime environment signals sleep.
+This can help to consistently signal that there has been a transition from daytime (play) to nighttime (sleeping) and that it’s time to go to bed.

 - Have a special nightlight that you turn on

 - Have engaging items or toys put away

 - Have the room or space a cooler temperature

 - Try the use of a white noise machine in their room

 - Try a nighttime timer that is one color when they should stay in their room and changes colors in the morning when it is an appropriate time to wake up

 Responding to Challenges

 Your routine is in place now.
 How do you respond to inevitable challenges from your child?

 - It’s important to stay neutral and gently guide your child back to bed